07101994/MobApps-An-Dz/README.md

 # MobApps-An-Dz
 a group project.
 Team: Aleksandr, Lloyd
-NEW TOPIC: Marker-based AR.
+NEW TOPIC: Marker-based AR (see links.md for details)
-Paper: To be added later.

 OLD TOPIC:
 Paper: Adaptable Model-based Tracking Using Analysis-by-Synthesis Techniques